Lubambe Copper Mine

 |---|---|---|---|---|

-| The company was also accused of unfair labor | The company was also accused of unfair labor practices | 2022 | ongoing | The company was also accused of unfair labor practices including unfair dismissal of 174 workers.
-This was however before the company was bought by the Chinese.
+| Unfair labor practice accusations | The company was accused of unfair labor practices, unfair dismissal. | 2022 | ongoing | The company was also accused of unfair labor practices, including unfair dismissal of 174 workers.
+This was, however, before the company was bought by the Chinese.
 At the time the project was owned by EMR Capital Group. |

 Related News2